a1ultima/nonRedCRE_tested/README.md

     p2.1. python /home/ab108/0VB/2kb/scripts/stamp_to_collapsed/collapseMotifTree.py

-        generate a tree of motif similarity and collapse it at various depths, each collapsed node is a set of merged motifs, a motif cluster
+        generate a tree of motif similarity and collapse it at various depths, each collapsed node is a set of merged motifs, a motif cluster, a.k.a motif family

         WARNING: see commenting available in the script, try ctrl+f: "@WARN" within the script.